tomjamon/laravel-custom-html/readme.md

 ##### Input File

+With the control call, generating for you a label and parent block

 ```php
 {!!
 Form::control('file', 'thumbnail', $errors, [
     'label' => 'Your thumbnail',
 ]) !!}
 ```

-Or you can even use the input but And don't forget the 'files' => true in the Form::model() or Form::open():
+Or you can directly insert the input file :

 ```php
 {!!
 Form::file('thumbnail')  !!}
 ```

+And don't forget the 'files' => true in the Form::model() or Form::open()

 ## Why use : Clarity and simplicity